-I've been a working journalist for 25 years, and for the last 15 years have been a freelance editor, reporter, feature writer and corporate projects writer and editor.
-From February 2017: Daily news
+I've been a working journalist for around 30 years, and for the last 20 years I have been a freelance editor, reporter, feature writer and corporate projects writer and editor.
+Before 1990: I used to

-I've been a working journalist for 25 years, and for the last 15 years have been a freelance editor, reporter, feature writer and corporate projects writer and editor.
+I've been a working journalist for around 30 years, and for the last 20 years I have been a freelance editor, reporter, feature writer and corporate projects writer and editor.

 As a student, I was the sports editor of London University's London Student newspaper, and worked for a number of other college publications, including being the editor of several.